Lee Bird

 Lewis Leo (Lee) Bird III (born May 14, 1964, better known as Lee Bird) is an American business executive.
-Most recently he was the Chairman and Chief Executive Officer of the At Home Group and retired in December 2023.
+Most recently he was the chairman and chief executive officer of the At Home Group and retired in December 2023.
 He is also known for serving in executive roles at companies such as Nike, Old Navy, and Gap.

 Early life and education

 Lee Bird was born in Cape Cod, Massachusetts.
 Bird’s first job was as a dishwasher when he was 14, where he stated he learned the value of a college education.

 In 1986, Bird earned a bachelor's degree in finance at Ithaca College where he was also an NCAA All American in swimming.
 In 1990, Bird earned his MBA at Babson College’s F.W.
 Olin Graduate School of Business in Massachusetts.

 Career

 Bird started his professional career as a Loan Officer for BayBank.

 Before entering the retail/consumer industry, Bird held various strategic and financial positions for Ford Motor Company, Honeywell/Allied Signal, and Gateway, Inc.

-From 2001 to 2003, Bird held the position of Chief Financial Officer for Old Navy before he was promoted to Chief Operating Officer for Gap in 2003.
+From 2001 to 2003, Bird held the position of chief financial officer for Old Navy before he was promoted to chief operating officer for Gap in 2003.
 Bird also served as Group President for Nike Affiliates at Nike, Inc., overseeing Nike subsidiaries such as Hurley International before stepping down from his position in 2009.

-Bird also served from 2011 to 2012 as Managing Director/Consuming Practice Leader of The Gores Group, a global private equity firm.
+Bird also served from 2011 to 2012 as managing director and consuming practice leader of The Gores Group, a global private equity firm.

-Bird joined Garden Ridge in 2012 as President and Chief Executive Officer.
+Bird joined Garden Ridge in 2012 as president and chief executive officer.
 He oversaw the company as it became At Home Group Inc. in 2014.
 He also oversaw the company as it entered the E-commerce industry.

-Bird previously served on the Board of Trustees at his alma mater, Ithaca College.
+Bird previously served on the board of trustees at his alma mater, Ithaca College.
 Bird is also a member of the Ownership Advisory Group for the NHL’s Dallas Stars, the National Advisory Committee for Brigham Young University’s Marriott School of Business, and the board of the Larry H. Miller Company.